 HOW should this medicine be used?

 You may receive your first dose of dupilumab injection in your doctor's office.
-After that, your doctor may allow you or a caregiver to perform the injections at home.
-Before you use dupilumab injection yourself the first time, read the manufacturer's information for the patient that comes with the medication.
-Ask your doctor or pharmacist to show you or the person who will be giving the medication how to inject it.
+After that, you may be allowed to be given the injections at home.
+Make sure you read the patient information.
+Ask your doctor or pharmacist to show you or your caregiver how to inject it.

 Use each syringe and pen only once.
-Dispose of used syringes and pens in a puncture-resistant container.
-Talk to your doctor or pharmacist about how to dispose of the puncture-resistant container.
+Dispose used syringes and pens in a puncture-resistant container.
+Ask your doctor or pharmacist about disposal of the puncture-resistant container.

 Do not shake a syringe or pen that contains dupilumab.

 Always look at dupilumab solution before injecting it.
-Check that the expiration date has not passed and that the liquid is clear and colorless or slightly yellow.
+Check that the expiration date has not passed and the liquid is clear and colorless or slightly yellow.
 The liquid should not contain visible particles.
-Do not use a syringe or pen if it is cracked or broken, if it is expired or frozen, or if the liquid is cloudy or contains small particles.
+Do not use a syringe or pen if it is expired, frozen, or if the liquid is cloudy or contains small particles.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.